SWEDEN: Look Sharp! - Roxette

 Songs like The Look, Sleeping Single and Dangerous instantly evoke images of glitterballs and neon dancefloors.
 As someone who has learnt to appreciate meaningful lyrics and interesting instrumentational choices over the course of this world music odyssey, I cannot pretend that I have completely abandoned my love of feel-good music that makes me want to ‘oh oh oh, dance’ as the late Marie Fredriksson rather simply put it in the funky Dance Away.
 Nevertheless, I don’t particularly care for the power ballads on the album, such as Cry and The Voice, despite my appreciation of Cry’s great saxophone solo.
 This style of song can appear to make Roxette sound like a poor man’s Cyndi Lauper or Shania Twain.
 I am, however, able to forgive this because it shows both ambition as well as a self-awareness behind the fact that an album full of dance hits can be a bit exhausting.

 That said, a record that contains so many crackers such as my favourite song on the album Dressed For Success, can hardly be deemed a failure in my mind.
-I have spent many years feeling like I have to justify why ABBA are a great band, rather than 'just a novelty group who should not be given high praise because are only good at one thing', like many people rather pretentiously claim.
+I have spent many years feeling like I have to justify why ABBA are a great band, rather than the often-cited criticism that they are 'just a novelty group who should not be given high praise because they are only good at one thing' that many people rather pretentiously claim.
 Yet, just like their compatriots, even if they are only good at one thing, their capacity to produce uplifting pop songs is second to none.
 In the early stages of 2019, I would proudly frequent specialist ‘ABBA nights’ that were occasionally hosted in a nightclub in Nottingham.
 Although Covid has seen a pause on nights out for everybody this year, with recent news that a vaccine is perhaps on the way, I am keen to boastfully defend Sweden’s second greatest pop-outfit and might start a movement that hopefully sees the music of Roxette, return to where it belongs in 2021...